NIGK14002U Geographical Information Systems (GIS)

 - Assessment of Accuracy and Quality

-- Data Transformation (incl. overlay and proximity analyses)
+- Data Transformation and Analysis (incl. overlay, proximity and network analyses)

 - Recent developments within the field of GIS